spsvihla/pcms/README.md

-# tree-covariance-matrix-sparsification
+# phylogenetic-covariance-matrix-sparsification
-A collection of tools for sparsifying covariance matrices describing hierarchical data
+A tool to produce a sparse representation of a phylogenetic covariance matrix from its Newick format.